 Many people view allotments as a right, although there are probaby few who could explain quite why they think that this is so, except that lots of people (over a million at the peaks during the two World Wars) used to have them and councils provide them.
 If you have the time and inclination then read A Brief History of Allotments in England to gain some understanding of the subject.
 If not, here follows a short summary on the rationale behind allotments.

 Levels of poverty, particularly rural poverty, had increased significantly with the privatisation of common land (termed land enclosures) which peaked during the second half of the 18th and early 19th century.
 Landowners and farmers benefited while the majority of rural folk lost out.
 The creation of allotments was seen by moral reformers in the late 18th century as one method of tackling this rural poverty and the issues that went hand in hand with it, such as crime, drunkenness and immorality.
 A century later, poverty was still the key driver, but immorality had largely disappeared from the propaganda agenda of allotment advocates to be replaced by the desire to provide growing spaces to lowly paid urban folk who had no gardens.
 Coming further forward into the 20th century, the two World Wars brought the urgent need to supplement the nation’s food stocks.
 It was during these wars that the number of plots peaked, reaching 1.5m during the 1914-1918 conflict and 1.75m during the 1939-1945 conflict when areas such as parks, gardens and railway land were put under the spade.
 However, improvements in living standards from the late 1950s onwards gradually changed the rationale for having an allotment from a financial necessity to a desire to have a leisure activity.
 This reduced need to keep outgoings down by growing your own crops led to a marked reduction in the enthusiasm for allotments; it is estimated that the figure had fallen to just under 300,000 plots in England by the late 1990s.
-In recent years the desire to grow fresh, pesticide-free crops became the driving force behind the renewed enthusiasm for plots, particularly among young mothers in my part of the world.
-However, this brief resurgence currently shows signs of flagging.
+From around 2008 the desire to grow fresh, pesticide-free crops became the driving force behind a renewed enthusiasm for plots, particularly among young mothers in my part of the world.
+However, that resurgence only lasted for three or four years.

 As poverty continues to diminish – I am talking about absolute poverty, not the statistical definition of poverty beloved of politicians, special interest groups and the media – I find it difficult to accept the idea that we still have a god-given right to an allotment.
 While relatively poorer individuals are undoubtedly more worthy of a plot than others, if ever there was a general right to an allotment it disappeared in the late 1950s / early 1960s with improvements in living standards.
 The words “rights” and “leisure” do not really belong in the same sentence in this context.
 This is not to say that allotments do not continue to have an important role to play in our modern society, merely that the world has moved on and we should accept that the reasons behind having allotments have gradually changed.